Educating The World

 Education about the Captive Wildlife Crisis – the causes of and potential solutions to - is critically important to the alleviation of suffering endured by millions of animals worldwide.
 It may sound idealistic, but The Wild Animal Sanctuary wants to change social consciousness – so that people learn to understand that captive large carnivores do not make good pets…they are not entertainment…and their skins and body parts are not products.

 The way to achieve this change in social consciousness is through Education.

-The Sanctuary Speakers Bureau, made up of staff and volunteers, travels throughout Colorado’s Front Range, giving presentations to businesses, service clubs, universities and other agencies, as well as participating in town fairs and other public gatherings.
+The Sanctuary Speakers Bureau travels throughout Colorado’s Front Range, giving presentations to businesses, service clubs, universities and other agencies, as well as participating in town fairs and other public gatherings.
 Government agencies and professional organizations involved with captive wildlife issues frequently seek our advice on the animals’ care, transportation and behaviors.
 To schedule a presentation, call the Sanctuary, 303-536-0118.

 are visited by millions of people annually, and we stay in touch with supporters via Facebook, Instagram and Twitter.
 TWAS is also sponsored by actress Jessica Biel and singer song writer Keb Mo.